Getting Comfortable Being Uncomfortable

 Grant Holicky 46:07

-wasn’t totally kidding.
-When I said, No, I really dig what 2022 was, I made some changes during this good luck to my wife.
-Good.
-We really I really enjoyed what that was.
-I mean, I feel like I travel a little too much for cyclocross, but I don’t know that I can avoid that.
-And it’s probably not going away.
-But kind of dug it and almost what, what I came to, personally from a racing standpoint, or any of those things, I’ve long ago came to this realization that the fittest I will be all year is March.
+We really – I really enjoyed what that was, I mean, I feel like I travel a little too much for cyclocross, but I don’t know that I can avoid that and it’s probably not going away but – kind of dug it – and almost what, what I came to, personally from a racing standpoint or any of those things, I’ve long ago came to this realization that the fittest I will be all year is March.

 Yeah, it happens to me, too.